What an Introvert Really Looks Like: A Personality Test

 Quiet: The Power of Introverts in a World That Can’t Stop Talking by Susan Cain is a fascinating book about introverted personality traits.
-Once you learn that you’re introverted (and I suspect you are, else you wouldn’t be searching for introverted personality tests ), you should learn all you can about introverts.
+Once you learn that you’re introverted (and I suspect you are, else you wouldn’t be searching for introverted personality tests 🙂 ), you should learn all you can about introverts’ characteristics and habits.
+The more you know about your personality, the better equipped you’ll be to live happily in this world of extroverts.

 This test for introverted personality traits not only reveals if you’re an introvert, it describes the top signs of introversion – some of which will surprise you.
 For instance, did you know that introverts don’t think of casual acquaintances as friends?
-And, introverts take a long time to sort out information.
-They also dread returning phone calls (that’s me!).
+And, introverts take a long time to process and sort out information.
+They also dread returning phone calls (all three are me).

 “Introverts enjoy time alone, consider only deep relationships as friends, and feel drained after outside activities, even if they were fun” says Marti Olsen Laney, author of The Introvert & Extrovert in Love: Making It Work When Opposites Attract.